dahm641/cicd/CICD/readme.md

 3. once we push a change it should automatically merge this with the main branch so we have to set up a job to do that.
 #### Job 1
-4. Create a job to test the push on the dev branch.
+   1. Create a job to test the push on the dev branch.
 When something gets pushed a job gets triggered to test the code.
 Same as CI steps before
-5. If successful then use a post build action to start a new job to merge the branches
+         1. If successful then use a post build action to start a new job to merge the branches
 #### Job 2 & 3
-6. Job to do this would be using the main branch and using `git merge dev` and then `git push -u origin main`
+1. Job to do this would be using the main branch and using `git merge dev` and then `git push -u origin main`

-7. Once its been merged it should trigger a test again to see its all working correctly which is what was set up in the CI pipeline earlier
+2. Once its been merged it should trigger the test job to see its all working correctly which is what was set up in the CI pipeline earlier.
+This is a test job for the main branch

 ### Step 2